francopestilli/stats-k310/01_introduction_to_matlab.md

 Mathworks also hosts a portal called Matlabcentral, where files and questions can be submitted to a comunity of users: http://www.mathworks.com/matlabcentral/
 It is foten helpful to find that many of the problems we might encounter have been previosuly solved by other individuals.

-### Variables
+### The MatLab environment
-- Command line: The MatLab interface contain several panels (see video above).
+- Command line: The MatLab interface contains several panels (see video [above](http://www.mathworks.com/videos/getting-started-with-matlab-68985.html)).
 The core panel of matlab is the command line.
 This is the subpanel where we can type commands and MatLab wil execute.
 Command line is indicated by the symbol >>.
 - Variables: Represent in the memory of the computer (RAM) numbers, strings, vectors, matrices etc. Variable have names that be a combination of letters and numbers, but that cannot start with a numer, for example, this_is_one_variable, thisIsOneVariable, ThisIs1Variable.
 Variable exist only as long a sMatLab is running.
 As soon as MatLab is turned off all variables are wiped out of memory.
 This is a fundamental difference between variables and scripts or functions, see below.
 - Workspace: MatLab holds all the variables created always in memory.
 The entirety of the variables kept in memroy is called the workspace.
 - Functions and scripts: MatLab can store a series of commands in a file.
 MatLab files can be saved to disk with the extension *.m There are two fundamental